onlyanqi/novel-life-initial-design/README.md

     </Form.Item>
   );

-- <!---How---> The code in [Ant Design](https://ant.design/) is modified by setting some options inside the <select> label of <Form.Item>
+- How The code in [Ant Design](https://ant.design/) is modified by setting some options inside the <select> label of <Form.Item>
-- <!---Why---> [Ant Design](https://ant.design/)'s Code was used because I'm not familiar with the 'Form' component it offers and I want to add the selection of the prefix of telephone numbers.
+- Why [Ant Design](https://ant.design/)'s Code was used because I'm not familiar with the 'Form' component it offers and I want to add the selection of the prefix of telephone numbers.

 ### user.js